 Facial recognition surveillance technology is unreliable, biased, and a threat to basic rights and safety.
-Fill out the form below to tell your Congressional and local lawmakers to ban this dangerous technology.
+Fill out the form below to tell your Congressional and local lawmakers to ban the government from using this dangerous technology.

 Like nuclear or biological weapons, facial recognition poses a threat to human society and basic liberty that far outweighs any potential benefits.
 Silicon Valley lobbyists are disingenuously calling for light “regulation” of facial recognition so they can continue to profit by rapidly spreading this surveillance dragnet.
 They’re trying to avoid the real debate: whether technology this dangerous should even exist.
 Industry-friendly and government-friendly oversight will not fix the dangers inherent in law enforcement's use of facial recognition: we need an all-out ban.

-Facial recognition surveillance programs ID the wrong person up to 98% of the time.
-These errors have real-world impacts: wrongful imprisonment, deportation, or worse.
+Facial recognition surveillance programs identify the wrong person up to 98% of the time.
+These errors have real-world impacts, including harassment, wrongful imprisonment, and deportation.

-Facial recognition software systematically misidentifies people of color, women, and children—supercharging racial profiling and discrimination and putting vulnerable people at greater risk of harassment, false arrests, or worse.
+Facial recognition software programmatically misidentifies people of color, women, and children —supercharging discrimination and putting vulnerable people at greater risk of systemic abuse.

 Once our biometric information is collected and stored in government databases, it’s an easy target for identity thieves or state-sponsored hackers.
-This has already happened.
+Successful attacks have already happened, and will only grow more commonplace as government surveillance expands.

 Police officers across the United States routinely abuse confidential databases to spy on exes, business partners, neighbors, and journalists.